“Her story is one of the very saddest Hollywood has ever known in its history of many tragedies” – Louella Parsons, 1950

 June 21, 1963: More legal woes for Judy.
 At times it seemed as though Judy was in the news more for her legal issues than for her performances.

 June 21, 1969: Judy had a difficult time sleeping the night from June 20th into June 21st, even with barbituates.
-Biographer Anne Edwards (who worked with Mickey Deans on the final draft of his book about Judy) claimed that Judy had taken a heavy dosage of Nembutal.
+Biographer Anne Edwards (who worked with Mickey Deans on the final draft of his book about Judy) claimed that Judy had taken a heavy dose of Nembutal.
 She was very restless and still awake when the postman came at 8:00 in the morning.
 She went down to collect the mail ut didn’t bother to read it.
 Judy wrote Deans a note, as he was asleep, leaving it on the television set.
 The note talked only about where Judy had placed their mail, that she was going to have some food, and, after that, she was going to bed.

 Saturday, June 21, 1969, was spent as a quiet day at home.
 Deans said they listened to their favorite records, and he played the piano for Judy, taping “some of her favorite numbers.
 I still have the tapes, and I can feel when I listen to them, the intensity of Judy listening as I played them for her.
 Her voice comes through clearly: ‘Great-groovy-brilliant, darling …'” These tapes are not known to have surfaced.
 According to one fan’s written report, Deans was apparently big on taping Judy, he had been known to be “taping candid conversations between Judy and others at private practice.”